basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 To get started with version controlling your dotfiles, create a new Git repository and add your configuration files and submodules.
 Then, commit your changes and push them to a remote repository (such as GitHub or GitLab) for safekeeping and easy access.

+I highly recommend using [Dotbot](https://github.com/anishathalye/dotbot) to automate the installation of your dotfiles.

 Embrace the power of version control and keep your dotfiles safe and secure, as any true terminal ninja would.